ml4bio/CLEAR/README.md

 ```bash
 python CLEAR.py --input_h5ad_path="USE_FOR_CLEAR.h5ad" --epochs 100 --lr 0.01 --batch_size 512 --pcl_r 1024 --cos --gpu 0
 ```
 Here, we only provide a set of commonly used CLEAR parameters for reference.
-You can run `python CLEAR.py -h` to find more information.
+You can run `python CLEAR.py -h` for more information.

 **Note**: output files are saved in ./result/CLEAR, including `embeddings (feature.csv)`, `ground truth labels (if applicable)`, `cluster results (if applicable)` and some `log files (log)`.